Scholars on Site – Application Instructions

-Scholars engaged in the public humanities expand academic discourse beyond campus and promote dialogue with community members.
-Such work brings new depth and breadth to humanities research while enriching the perspectives of general audiences and community partners.
-The Scholars on Site program provides up to $10,000 in grant funds for collaborative public humanities projects that engage KU humanities scholars and community partners.
-Community partners may be located anywhere in the world, as long as the project focus is within the humanities, humanities-oriented social sciences, or arts.
+The Scholars on Site program supports partnerships between KU Humanities Scholars and community organizations that bring humanities research to the public.
+These partnerships expand academic discourse beyond campus and promote dialogue with community members.
+They enrich the perspectives of community partners, general audiences, and humanities scholars.
+The Scholars on Site program provides grants of up to $10,000 for collaborative public humanities projects that engage KU humanities scholars and community partners.
+Community partners may be located anywhere in the world, as long as the project focus is humanities-oriented.
 Proposals that demonstrate a clear benefit to the public are especially encouraged.

 Successful project models may include but are not limited to: